WATER-TO-GO, AN AMAZING BOTTLE

 • The bottle is affordable.
 I paid around 40 euros for a 0.75L bottle, including one filter.
 There is also a 0.5L bottle.

-• The bottle is durable amd easy to clean.
-True, it’s not a fancy design but it works amazing.
+• The bottle is durable and easy to clean.
+I must admit the design is far from fancy, but it works amazing.

 • I support the mission and vision of the company.